nat-n/poethepoet/docs/guides/help_guide.rst

 Documenting tasks
 -----------------

-You can add help text to your tasks by adding a :code:`help` key to your task definition, like so:
+You can add help text to your tasks by adding the ``help`` option to the task definition, like so:

 .. code-block:: toml